 Voice Teacher ~ Stephen Copp

-Stephen trained at Webber douglas and at RADA.
+Stephen trained at Webber Douglas Academy of Dramatic Art and at RADA.
 He has worked extensively in rep.

 Stephen studied under renowned voice teacher Stewart Pearce and has taught vocal technique at Cygnet for a number of years.